 SUMMER AND WINTER IN PANAMA

-Winter is May through November.
-This is considered wintertime because it is the wet, rainy season, and often feels considerably cooler.
+Winter is from May through November.
+This is considered wintertime because it is the wet, rainy season and often feels considerably cooler.
 In the higher elevations in the highland areas, such as El Valle, Volcán, and Boquete, homes may even have fireplaces to fend off the chill and dampness in the wintertime.

 So if you are coming to Panama to visit or to live, consider the weather and the seasons carefully before deciding where you want to be.
-If possible, spend some time here in both wintertime and summertime so you are familiar with the climate all year round.
+If possible, spend some time here in both wintertime and summertime, so you are familiar with the climate all year round.
 Then you can make an educated choice about which part of beautiful Panama will be your new home.

 ¿Qué tiempo hace? means What’s the weather?